-Results and analysis Proportion of investments which meet the 2X Criteria ment, at least 60 percent of the investments in our portfolio meet at least one of the 2X Challenge Criteria, established by the G7-founded initiative 2X Global in 2018.
+Results and analysis Proportion of investments which meet the 2X Criteria

+Swedfund's overall goal in the area of gender equality and women's economic empowerment is to ensure that, by no later than three years from the date of investment, at least 60 percent of the investments in our portfolio meet at least one of the 2X Challenge Criteria, established by the G7-founded initiative 2X Global in 2018.
 The aim is to identify and promote investments that can either strengthen women's development, women-led companies and companies that employ many women or that offer products and services that specifically improve the situation facing women or girls in society.